martibosch/swisslandstats-geopy/docs/src/index.rst

 * Clip dataframes by vector geometries
 * Plot categorical land use/land cover information

 See the `swisslandstats-notebooks <https://github.com/martibosch/swisslandstats-notebooks)>`_ repository for a more thorough overview.

+Examples of applications of the library in the academic literature include:

+* The assessment of the carbon sequestration for the canton of Vaud (see `the dedicated GitHub repository <https://github.com/martibosch/carbon-sequestration-vaud>`_ with the materials necessary to reproduce the results)
+* The evaluation of the spatio-temporal patterns of LULC change in the urban agglomerations of Zurich, Bern and Lausanne (see `the dedicated GitHub repository <https://github.com/martibosch/swiss-urbanization>`_ with the materials necessary to reproduce the results).

 Installation
 ------------